Skip to Content

 A Company only gets one shot at making an SBR Proposal to creditors.
 If the proposal is rejected then there is no scope to resubmit.
 This means the proposal must be the Company’s best foot forward.

-The SBR proposal presents an opportunity to settle the company's debts in full with creditors, comparing the potential returns from the proposal against those from liquidation.
-While offers can start as low as 15 cents on the dollar, the ATO has indicated a preference for offers around 25 cents on the dollar.
+The SBR proposal presents an opportunity to settle the company’s debts in full with creditors, comparing the potential returns from the proposal against those from liquidation.
+While offers can start as low as 15 cents in the dollar, the ATO has indicated a preference for offers around 25 cents in the dollar.

 For an SBR proposal to be accepted, it requires approval from creditors representing at least 50% of the total value of unsecured debts who participate in the vote.